Rental Property Deductions Checklist for Landlords

 To properly document tax-deductible expenses, keep detailed records, receipts, and invoices that show what you paid and when.
 If you are selected for an IRS audit, you will need to be able to show the legitimacy of your deductions.

 By following these guidelines, you can take advantage of all available rental property deductions from the IRS.
-We always recommend consulting with a qualified tax professional to make sure you are up-to-date with all new tax laws and regulations for your rental property business.
+We always recommend consulting with a qualified tax professional to ensure you are up-to-date with all the latest tax laws and regulations applicable to your rental property business.

 Hiring a Property Management Company